Kuen Cheng High School: History

 In 2008, the 100th year since the school foundation, Kuen Cheng decided to convert its enrollment from all girls to a co-educational system, in order to keep up with the culture of a modern society, where males and females are viewed equally and have equal rights.
 In the same year, the school received its first class of male students, despite resentments from some alumni.
-In 2013, Kuen Cheng High School's 57th year of Higher 6 graduates became the first co-educational graduates of the school.
+In 2013, Kuen Cheng High School's 57th year of Higher Secondary 3 (Senior) graduates became the first co-educational graduates of the school.
 In 2015, Kuen Cheng High School had been rated 5 stars as one of the Schools of Excellence in Malaysia by the Ministry of Education.

 Presently, the restructuring of the school from an all-girls school to a co-educational system seems to have many benefits, as the student population soared to new heights, with the number of enrolled students this year exceeding 4,500 students.
 The school now has a 100% full enrollment and had many applicants rejected due to the high number of applications to the school.